JayP09/SpaceNewsApp/README.md

 # Space News App

-The Space News App was created using React and TailwindCSS.
+The Space News App is created using React and TailwindCSS.
 This project taught me more about the React useEffect, fetch, and working with APIs.

 # Demo: